dedeogluhu/YouShouldDraw/README.md

 # You Should Draw

-This is a drawing app that uses [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)
+This is a drawing app that uses [the Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)

 Trello board of the project : https://trello.com/b/B5WEdPo3/drawing-app